Wayne Smith (offensive lineman)

-Wayne Anthony Smith (born November 17, 1979) is a former professional Canadian football offensive lineman who played in the Canadian Football League (CFL) from 2004 to 2017.
-He was drafted first overall by the Hamilton Tiger-Cats in the 2004 CFL Draft and spent four seasons over two stints with the team.
+Wayne Anthony Smith (born November 17, 1979) is a Canadian former professional football offensive lineman who played in the Canadian Football League (CFL) from 2004 to 2017.
+He was drafted first overall by the Hamilton Tiger-Cats in the 2004 CFL draft and spent four seasons over two stints with the team.
 Smith won a Grey Cup championship with the Saskatchewan Roughriders in 2007.
 He was also a member of the Toronto Argonauts of the CFL and the Washington Redskins and Denver Broncos of the National Football League.
 He announced his retirement in April 2017.
 He played college football at Appalachian State.